 Luxembourg has an almost total ban on slot machines, but slots and other gaming machines are permitted at the sole licensed casino, Casino 2000, and account for a vast majority of its revenues.

 For the moment, only the Loterie Nationale is allowed to operate lottery and scratch card games online, whereby the spending per week is limited.

-Despite improved performance at the end case from increased event and food and beverage activities, gross gaming revenue at Casino 2000 has been dogged by the massive offer of illegal games and betting offers through so-called “internet-terminals” that can be found in many cafés in Luxembourg.
+Despite improved performance from event and food and beverage activities, gross gaming revenue at Casino 2000 has been dogged by the massive offer of illegal games and betting offers through so-called “internet-terminals” that can be found in many cafés in Luxembourg.

 Problem gambling prevention policies

 National legislation requires customers to be at least 18 years of age to participate in casino gambling in Luxembourg.

 Player protection measures demand that players must be able to self-exclude, or to place a limit on the number of casino visits.

 In 2002, Casino 2000 installed a pro-active player protection programme, with regular education of all involved employees.
 A team of six floor managers is in charge of this programme.
 All employees are trained every year to recognize signs of problematic gambling and are invited to report those observations to the responsible gaming team.

 Casino customers who exhibit signs of problem gambling behaviour are approached by casino staff.
 A short self-test is offered and general information on gambling addiction may be given.
 Depending on the outcome, a limitation or a ban may be recommended to the customer.